sajidahw/soul_hues/README.md

 &ensp;
 &ensp;<img width="45%" alt="homepage" src="https://github.com/sajidahw/soul_hues/assets/88634981/4f4b2877-5070-4bd2-b1a1-5971441f532d" >

-Upon signing in, users will be able to chat with the AI Personality GPT-4 and receive a watercolor painting based on their personality colors from Dall-E-3.
+Upon signing in, users will be able to chat with the Soul Hues AI custom Personality GPT-4 and receive a watercolor painting based on their personality colors from Dall-E-3.

 1. Begin your conversation with the Soul Hues AI by typing <b><i>"I would like to discover a new personality color."</b></i>